Online Resource for CPP Disability Participants in 2023

 Any offspring of a CPP disability recipient The minor must be under 18 years old.
 Or between the ages of 18 and 25 and a student

-As of 2021, you can make up to ,900 annually.
+As of 2021, you can make up to $5,900 annually.
 Following that, you must notify Service Canada of your income.
 They'll decide whether you continue receiving benefits.
 However, your benefits end once you reach $16,936 in income.
 92 each year

 No Unless the income is actually covert work income Investment-based passive income is not employment income.
-The exception being a day trader Alternatively, actively managing a portfolio of investments Employment income is not rental income.
+The exception being a day trader Alternatively, managing a portfolio of investments actively Employment income is not rental income.
 Except when you're a property manager

-Yes The benefit is subject to income tax.
+Yes The benefit is deductible from income.

 You can check your My Service Canada Account online or by phone.